An-Nguyen-02/An-Nguyen-02/README.md

-# Hi there, I'm An Nguyen, my [Portfolio][website] 👋
+# Hi there, I'm An Nguyen, this's my [Portfolio][website] 👋

 ## I'm a Student and Web Developer!!
-- 👀 I’m interested in web/full-stack developer job/intern/trainee.
+- 👀 I’m interested in Junior/Trainee Cloud/Full-stack web development.
-- 🌱 I’m currently learning to build complete website front to back (all the languages and tools I listed below)
+- 🌱 I’m currently learning to build complete website front to back (all the languages and tools I listed below, eager to learn more)
 - 👯 I’m looking to collaborate on Open Source projects
-- 🥅 2022 Goals: Contribute to Open Source projects, build my own projects
+- 🥅 2024 Goals: Contribute to Open Source projects, build my own projects
-- ⚡ Fun fact: I'm a Magician, love playing soccer (goalkeeper), and LOL
+- ⚡ Fun fact: I'm a Magician, love playing soccer (goalkeeper), and Genshin Impact
 - 📫 Contact me at: nhatan020902@gmail.com
 ### Connect with me: